linsamtw/RabbitmqCelery/README.md

             print(i)
         return x+y

+Create task.py,

-It must use command , run on spyder will fail
+It must use command, run on spyder will fail

     celery -A task worker --loglevel=info
 The worker, task, will wait for tasks from rabbitmq, and run tasks.